steveluscher/zero-to-graphql/zero-phoenix/README.md

     $ cd zero-phoenix
     ```

-4.  update `username` and `password` database credentials within the following files:
+4.  update `username` and `password` database credentials which appears at the bottom  of the following files:

     ```
     config/dev.exs